jamesthcheung/auto_keystroke/README.md

 # auto_keystroke
  Automate synced key presses on two computers

  This is currently a prototype!
-Only sends Q and E triggered by a Y keypress
+What it does is just to trigger one single key press on each of the two computers, initiated by one key from the sender.

  Requires Max/MSP and Java SDK